THREE(3) Big boats ~ groups up to 18 anglers!

-Lake Erie Fishing Adventures, located at Spitzer Riverside Marina in Lorain Ohio, provides seasonal daily Lake Erie fishing charters for walleye or yellow perch as well as Lake Ontario salmon charters.
-Experience the best outdoor adventures Lake Erie area has to offer!
+Experience world-class Lake Erie walleye fishing with Captain Larry’s Lake Erie Fishing Adventures.
+Located at Spitzer Riverside Marina in Lorain Ohio, Captain Larry provides seasonal daily Lake Erie fishing charters for walleye or yellow perch as well as Lake Ontario salmon charters.
+Experience the best charter fishing trip Lake Erie has to offer!

-Lake Erie is a world-class lake for walleye.
+Lake Erie is well known for walleye fishing.
 Year after year, it produces top quality fish in large numbers.
-Every season of the year is a GREAT time of year for catching!
+Whether Spring, Summer, Fall or Winter, every season of the year is GREAT for catching!

-Our skilled, experienced guides provide a safe and exhilarating experience for anglers and hunters of any level.
-Whether you’re salmon fishing, perch fishing or angling for world-renowned Lake Erie walleye, Larry and his team will help you create memories that will last a lifetime.
+Professional, experienced guide Captain Larry Weiss provides a safe and exhilarating experience for anglers of any level.
+Whether you’re salmon fishing, perch fishing or angling for world-renowned Lake Erie walleye, Larry will create memories that will last a lifetime.

 Contact us to book your trip – we’re confident you will remember the Lake Erie Fishing Adventures experience!